1stdibs/graphql-spec/spec/Section 3 -- Type System.md

 delivered in the initial response and data deferred delivered in a subsequent response.
 `@include` and `@skip` take presedence over `@defer`.

+The `if` argument allows for conditional deprioritization of the indicated fragment.
+If the `if` argument is present, and evaulates to `false`, the fragment must not be deprioritized.
+If the `if` argument evaluates to `true`, or it is not present, the fragment should be deprioritized.

+The `label` argument can be used by GraphQL clients to identify the data returned in subsequent responses.
+The value provided to the `label` argument should be unique across all `@defer` and `@stream` directives in a single GraphQL operation.

 ```graphql example
 query myQuery($shouldDefer: Boolean) {
    user {